tokio-rs/website/content/tokio/tutorial/shared-state.md

 The `HashMap` will be shared across many tasks and potentially many threads.
 To support this, it is wrapped in `Arc<Mutex<_>>`.

-First, for convenience, add the following after the `use` statements.
+First, for convenience, add the following type alias after the `use` statements.

 ```rust
 use bytes::Bytes;